 Provisional Cast On: One-Step Method | Purl Soho

-Before you cast on, make sure you have the following:
+Before you get started with the provisional cast on, make sure you have the following:

 • Smooth scrap yarn similar in weight to the main yarn of your project